Graduate Degree Requirements

-The following curriculum constitutes the requirements of the M.A. degree in Communication Sciences and Disorders.
-This program is designed to provide graduate students with the academic, clinical, and research education consistent with the 2005 ASHA/CAA Standards for Clinical Certification in Speech-Language Pathology.
-The curriculum consists of a core 38 hours, with an additional 6 hours in either a thesis option or a non-thesis option, for a program total of 50 credits.
+The requirements of the MA degree in Communication Sciences and Disorders are provided below.
+This program is designed to provide graduate students with the academic, clinical, and research education consistent with the 2014 ASHA/CAA Standards for Clinical Certification in Speech-Language Pathology.
+The curriculum consists of a core 44 credits, with an additional 6 credits in either a thesis or non-thesis option, for a program total of 50 credits.

 Speech-Language Pathology (32)